C. R. Patil

 Chandrakant Raghunath Patil (born 16 March 1955), better known as C. R. Patil, is an Indian Politician who is serving as the 2nd Minister of Jal Shakti since 2024.
 He is member of the current 18th Lok Sabha of India.
-Since 2020 Until 2025, he was also the President of BJP Gujarat State unit.
+From 2020 till 2025, he was also the President of BJP Gujarat State unit.
 He is the first non-Gujarati to hold this position.
 His name is also spelled C. R. Paatil at times.
 He is a four-time Member of Parliament elected from Navsari in Gujarat.

 Early life and education

 Patil was born in Pimpry Akaraut village in Jalgaon district, Maharashtra to Raghunath, a police constable, and Sarubai Patil on 16 March 1955.
 The family had moved to Gujarat in 1953.
 He received post-school technical training at ITI, Surat.
 Like his father, he also worked as a Police Constable from 1975 in Gujarat Police and served for 14 years.
 He joined the BJP in 1989.
 He started working for a Gujarati Daily named ‘Navgujarat Times’ in 1991 but delved into politics thereafter.
 He knows Gujarati, Hindi, Marathi and English languages.